-With all this buzz in the air, it is worth looking back to the beginning.
+With the release of The Matrix Resurrections, it is worth looking back to the beginning.
 What made The Matrix movies such a behemoth in an era before Marvel and DC even really got their footing?
-These are the reasons the original, The Matrix, is still some of the best sci-fi out there, and why The Matrix 4 needs to return to its roots.
+These are the reasons the original, The Matrix, is still some of the best sci-fi out there, and why The Matrix Resurrections needs to return to its roots.

 The Matrix Revealed